-You're now ready to start training your journey as you normally would.
+You're now ready to start training your test as you normally would.
 Be sure that recording is enabled and steps are now being logged in the trainer window.

-A sample of how your journey will appear after logging in without recording.
+A sample of how your test will appear after logging in without recording.
 Additionally, the save button is highlighted.

 Where to find the URL and "credential" fields.
 Be sure that "Add login flow" is disabled.
-If you choose to add the journey to an existing plan, you will skip the URL field.
+If you choose to add the test to an existing plan, you will skip the URL field.